quantu-mc/quantu-mc/books/digitalminimalism.md

 ## 1. A Lopsided Arms Race

-One of the major selling points of the original iPhone was that it integrated the iPod with a cellphone, preventing someone from having to carry around two seperate devices.
+One of the major selling points of the original iPhone was that it integrated the iPod with a cell phone, preventing someone from having to carry around two separate devices.
 The way the iPhone has changed how we live since was rapid, unexpected, and unplanned.

 "We added new technologies to the periphery of our experience for minor reasons, then woke one morning to discover that they had colonised the core of our daily life."